WHY IT'S DIFFERENT?

 Shortly after you pay, you will receive a confirmation invoice, followed by a personalised itinerary and digital booklet.
 All you need to do now is write the dates in your diary, prepare your packing list and look forward to your next adventure!

 Please note deposit is non-refundable.
 The balance will only be refundable if you cancel with more than 8 weeks in advance.
 More information about the cancellation policy can be found in our Terms & Conditions.
 We highly suggest getting insurance before you travel to avoid any problems.
 Our personal recommendation is using True Traveller.

-Most major credit and debit cards (Visa and Mastercard) are accepted throughout Morocco’s main towns and cities however cash is preferable particularly in the less built up and more remote areas of the country.
-While you’ll have no problem using your card to pay for drinks or dinner in places like Marrakech, many of the smaller towns along the way to the Sahara Desert only accept cash so do make sure you’ve got enough on you as well as small change for smaller purchases.
+Most major credit and debit cards (Visa and Mastercard) are accepted throughout Romania’s main towns and cities.
+You’ll have no problem using your card to pay for drinks or dinner in Bucharest or Brasov using your card however you may like to carry some cash on you for smaller purchases and any activities taking place away.
+Ensure you have plenty of cash on you for the night at the Ice Hotel for activities and other expenses.
 It is always advisable to inform your bank that you’re travelling abroad in order to avoid the frustration of having your card blocked.